some things this project is NOT...

 about me

-I identify as white, cis, queer, Buddhist / animist, abolitionist, trauma survivor / neurodivergent / disabled.
+I identify as white, queer, genderqueer, Buddhist / animist, abolitionist, anarchist, trauma survivor / neurodivergent / Disabled.
 Not necessarily in that order.
 I am a certified meditation teacher who has also done other trainings in body-oriented contemplative practices to help folks heal from harm.

 This project was born wanting to shift from my corporate job toward something more in alignment with my values—"right livelihood."
 When I was debating whether to move forward on the project (given the ethical concerns of a white person doing antiracism work as a business), a Black friend said, “If every white person quit their job to fight white supremacy full time, it could only benefit me.”
 So I moved forward.
 And here we are, with the Accountability Circle and Financial Integrity Policy to hopefully mitigate those ethical concerns.